 “It’s a two-way street,” Matthew says.
 “We’re always open to suggestions from our franchisees, they are the ones on the ground, the best innovations usually come from within.”

-One example of how the company promotes creativeness among their builders is Melbourne North West’s creation of a brand new design built for smaller blocks but still to feel like a big home, it’s called the Elwood.
+One example of how the company promotes creativeness among their builders is Melbourne North West’s creation of a brand new design built for smaller blocks but still, to feel like a big home, it’s called the Elwood.

 The success of your Stroud Homes franchise will depend on many factors, not the least of which will be your commitment and ability in key areas.

-Matthew explain that, even though the company and the support team are doing everything they can to assist the builders in their own business, there’s only so much they can do.
+Matthew explains that, even though the company and the support team are doing everything they can to assist the builders in their own business, there’s only so much they can do.
 An important part of the company culture is also not to hide, Matthew says.

 “Key components to the overall success in a franchise is for the owner to ask for help, take responsibility and keep positive,” he says.